Top Places on the Big Island to Propose

 ULU Ocean Grill

 Rated as one of the “100 Most Romantic Restaurants in America” by Open Table, ULU Ocean Grill at the Four Seasons Hualālai is the epitome of tropical ocean side ambiance.
-Resting on the soft white sands of Kumukea Beach, the exquisite fare coupled with fragrant breezes and the gentle sound of surf lapping the shore makes the perfect place to propose to your one and only.
+Resting on the soft white sands of Kumukea Beach, the exquisite fare coupled with fragrant breezes and the gentle sound of surf lapping the shore makes this Romantic places in Hawaii the perfect place to propose to your one and only.

 You would announce your love from the highest mountaintop, so what’s stopping you?
 Mauna Kea, technically the highest mountain on Earth, rises to a lofty 13,803 feet above sea level (when measured from its oceanic base, it’s over 33,000 feet high!).
 As you and your true love take in stunning panoramic vistas, you break out the ring.
 After watching the most amazing sunset ever, head down to the Mauna Kea Visitor Center were you can observe distant galaxies through their powerful telescopes.